dovecot/documentation/source/configuration_manual/authentication/proxies.rst

 If your proxy handles a lot of connections ``(~64k)`` to the same destination IP you may run out of TCP ports.
 The only way to work around this is to use either multiple destination IPs or ports, or multiple source IPs.
-Multiple source IPs can be easily used by adding them to the :ref:`setting-login_source_ips` setting in ``dovecot.conf``.
+Multiple source IPs can be easily used by adding them to the :dovecot_core:ref:`login_source_ips` setting in ``dovecot.conf``.
 You can also use hostnames which expand to multiple IPs.
 By prefixing the setting with ``?`` (e.g. ``login_source_ips = ?proxy-sources.example.com``) Dovecot will use only those IPs that actually